heuerleon/nak-typst-template/README.md

 # 🎓 NAK Typst Template
 This is a template for Nordakademie transfer papers written in the markup-based typesetting system [Typst](https://github.com/typst/typst).
-Typst is an excellent alternative to LaTeX with a wide range of advantages such as faster compile times, a comprehensive scripting system similar to languages like JavaScript and user-friendly error messages.
+Typst is an alternative to LaTeX with a range of advantages such as faster compile times, a comprehensive scripting system similar to languages like JavaScript and user-friendly error messages.

 The template is designed for English transfer papers, but can be modified for use with German.
 The format closely resembles the other official Nordakademie templates.